kaby76/Campy/README.md

 # Campy

+_NB: Development of Campy has been suspended until I port a complete NET runtime to C#. --Ken_

 Welcome!
 Campy is a compiler, framework, and API for GP-GPU computing in .NET languages.
 With Campy, one writes GP-GPU code without the usual boilerplate code you see in CUDA/OpenCL, but instead use a simplified model of a multiprocessor GPU/CPU computer,